kylerm42/notion-reading-list/README.md

   - "Autofetch Status": Checkbox - this field determines whether the app has scanned this book.
   - "Autofetch Key": Number - this field determines the index of the results to use from the API search (defaults to 0).
   - "Updated At": Lasted edited time - this field helps prevent looking up metadata before you've finished typing
+  - "Original Title": Rich text - in case the service finds a wildly incorrect match, you can refer to this for the original page name

 ## Running the container